 This open-ended question allows customers to justify their numerical grade with more contextual information so you can find out the specific actions that led to their happy or unhappy response.

-Multiple-choice questions like these examples from MasterClass can make it easier (and quicker) for respondents to give you feedback.
+Multiple-choice questions like this example from MasterClass can make it easier (and quicker) for respondents to give you feedback.
 Warning: they may also lead to false results if your options don’t cover everything—which is why, if we were to tweak this form, we’d add an ‘other’ field that people could fill in with their own thoughts.

 You can ask for improvement suggestions from all customers, or just those that gave a score of 8 or below (your NPS detractors and passives).
 As in the previous example, if you go with a multiple-choice format, bear in mind that you might get an incomplete picture because you’re forcing people to choose from a limited range.

-You can ask what would WOW or impress your users the next time around.
+You can use an open-ended question to ask what would WOW or impress your users the next time around.
 It’s still asking for improvements, but the change in wording makes the question about the customer, not your business.

 Not every customer you ask will fill in your NPS survey.
 Not exactly a shocking fact—how many survey requests have you ignored over the years?—but here are a few pointers to help improve the response rate and get more customers sending you that all-important feedback.